bdbarnett/mpdisplay/docs/COMPILING.md

 These directions are for compiling lv_micropython, but compiling for the base Micropython is very similar.
 I plan to create separate directions in the future.
 These directions work under Ubuntu on WSL, but can be adapted for your build platform.
 See https://github.com/lvgl/lv_micropython for prerequisites.

 Install the ESP-IDF.
-You need the ESP-IDF for Micropython and these mpdisplay drivers, not for LVGL since the replacement mkrules.cmake file removes the ESP-IDF dependency for lv_binding_micropython.
+The replacement mkrules.cmake file below removes the ESP-IDF dependency for lv_binding_micropython, but ESP-IDF is still required for Micropython and these mpdisplay drivers.
 Currently lv_micropython includes Micropython 1.20, which uses ESP-IDF version 4.x.
-Micropython version 1.21 switched to ESP-IDF version 5.x, so your ESP-IDF version will need to be upgraded when lv_micropython is upgraded to Micropython 1.21.  mpdisplay works with ESP-IDF 5.x as well.
+Micropython version 1.21 switched to ESP-IDF version 5.x, so your ESP-IDF version will need to be upgraded when lv_micropython is upgraded to Micropython 1.21.  mpdisplay works with ESP-IDF 5.x but has not been significantly tested.

-We'll call the directory you download the source files to your base directory.
+We'll call the directory you download the source files to "your base directory".

 From your base directory: